The UK government must prioritise protecting children

 Less than 4 in 10 children in the UK feel positive about the future of the country and the world.

-Along with other leading children's charities (Action for Children, Barnardo's, the National Children's Bureau, and The Children's Society), we're calling on the next Prime Minister to be a champion for children.
+Along with other leading children's charities (Action for Children, Barnardo's, the National Children's Bureau, and The Children's Society), we're calling on the Prime Minister to be a champion for children.

-We want the next UK Government to
+We want the new UK government to

 Demand for children’s social care is rising.
 Our social care system needs reform and it needs to be resourced properly to support children and families.
 Right now, it’s under pressure supporting families in crisis.
 But we know that by offering families early support and help when they first need it, we can stop their problems escalating and reduce the chances of them reaching crisis point.